intvnut/simple_vm/README.md

 range of `int64_t`, nor did it check for NaN, so NaNs and out-of-range values are undefined behavior.)

-The notation _l_ after a bytecode refers to a single-character label.
+The notation _ℓ_ after a bytecode refers to a single-character label.
 In the original VM, this label is nearly equivalent to _v._  In the case of labels formed by the `L` bytecode in the original VM, an invalid value for _v_ does nothing, and does not form a label.
-In the updated VM, _l_ allows all byte values to act as labels; however, see caution below.
+In the updated VM, _ℓ_ allows all byte values to act as labels; however, see caution below.
 Single-character labels are intended for local branches.